dressel/GainPatterns.jl/README.md

 `plotgains(angles::Vector{Real}, gains::Vector{Real}, ymin::Real)` is the same as above, except it allows you to specify a minimum y (radial) value.

+`plotgains(angles::Vector{Real}, gains::Matrix{Real}, ymin::Real)` plots errors along the radial direction.
+Each row in gains corresponds to a specific angle.
+The values of the columns correspond to different samples taken at that angle.

+`plotgains(angles::Vector{Real}, gains::Matrix{Real}, ymin::Real)` is the same as above, except it allows you to specify a minimum y (radial) value.

 ## Example Usage
 ```
 angles = [0:360]